ankitmalikg2/ethical-dev-tools/README.md

-# ethical-tools README
+# Ethical Dev Tools README

-This is the README for your extension "ethical-tools".
+This is the README for your extension "Ethical Dev Tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features